micahflack/blog/_posts/2024-11-24-Google-Timeline.md

 - [Location] Update NTFY Cubicle Tracker

 The “[Location]” part of the name is a sort of tagging system that I used to organize my automations by name.
-It just helps make it easier to scroll through the view in alphabetic view and find what I need - so, name it whatever you want, it isn't important.
+It just helps make it easier to scroll through in alphabetic view and find what I need - so, name it whatever you want, it isn't important.

 ### [Location] Entering Work Zone